 Discussion

-We conducted a replication and extension Registered Report of the empathy model of forgiveness.
-Our results are consistent with that of the original study (see Table 9 for a summary).
+We conducted a replication and extensions Registered Report of the empathy model of forgiveness.
+Our results are consistent with the findings reported in the target article (see Table 9 for a summary).

 Replication

 Overall, we found that: (1) affective empathy toward the offender is positively associated with forgiveness, (2) perceived apology is positively associated with empathy, (3) forgiveness is positively associated with conciliatory motivation and negatively associated with avoidance and revenge motivation, and (4) forgiveness is more strongly associated with behavioral motivation (i.e., conciliation, avoidance, and revenge) than is empathy.